 7.3.2.3.12 Text to speech conversion

 The demand for text to speech conversion can be set by the user and will be stored in EVVM user preferences.
-The text to speech conversion is mainly used to synthesize textual greetings into voice or to convert prepared textual voicemails into auditive voicemails.
+The text to speech conversion is used for generating audio parts (synthesized speech) for text based greetings or messages.

 The following settings define the user’s request to perform text to speech conversion.

-When ‘greetings’ flag is set to ’true’, greeting stored as text in the Greetings ‘folder’ will be converted into synthesized speech.
+When ‘greetings’ flag is set to ’true’, the text based greeting, stored in the Greetings ‘folder’ will be converted into synthesized speech.

-When ’voicemails’ flag is set to ’true’, voicemail stored as text in the Outbox or Draft ‘folder’ will be converted into synthesized speech.
+When ’voicemails’ flag is set to ’true’, the text based message stored in the Outbox or Draft ‘folder’ will be converted into synthesized speech.

 Corresponding preferences: